Meng-Woon-Development/tm_assessment/README.md

 1.1. configure the import-path: according of your desktop directory by default should be working  note* if the load_data folder not created it mean the path not configure correctly.
 1.2. configure the datasource to match with your MySQL connection string #

-2. To launch the back-end Java program under the be$ path execute command below or run in IDE
+2. To launch the back-end Java program under the be$ directory execute command below or run in IDE
    $ mvn clean install
    $ mvn spring-boot:run